Guilli12pm/Text_Generation/README.md

 To generate text, there are three methods available:

-1) Free Fermionic Quantum circuits: A classically simulable quantum method using matchgates.
+1) Free Fermionic Quantum circuit: a classically simulable quantum method using matchgates.
 2) Fully Quantum Circuit: a generic quantum circuit.
 3) Classical Circuit: a generic classical RNN